alphagov/inside-government-admin-guide/creating-documents/add-attachments.md

 ### Save the page

-Once your document is saved, the attachments will be uploaded to the server.
+Once your document is saved, the attachment(s) will be uploaded to the server.

 * For publications and consultations, the attachments will be added to the page in the order they were uploaded - they can't be re-ordered later.
 * For news, detailed guides and HTML publications, the attachments are all given 2 alternative Markdown codes.